ALIKE: Accurate and Lightweight Keypoint Detection and Descriptor Extraction: Methods

 For a warped keypoint $\boldsymbol{p}_{AB}$, we find its closest detected keypoint $\boldsymbol{p}_{B}$ within $th_{gt}$ pixels distance as its corresponding keypoint.
 Then the reprojection distance of $\boldsymbol{p}_{AB}$ and $\boldsymbol{p}_{B}$ is defined as

 where $p$ is the norm factor.
 Inspired by symmetric epipolar distance, the reprojection loss is given in a symmetric way

-As shown in Fig. \ref{fig_reprojection}, the minimization of reprojection loss pulls the warped keypoint and its corresponding keypoints together.
-Since the keypoints are extracted from score map with differentiable DKD, the minimization of reprojection loss optimizes the distribution of score patch of the keypoints.
+As shown in Fig. \ref{fig_reprojection}, the minimization of reprojection loss pulls the warped keypoint and its corresponding keypoints together by adjusting their position.
+Since the keypoints are extracted from the score map using the differentiable DKD, the keypoint position is adjusted in a single optimization step by optimizing the scores within the local $N\times N$ window corresponding to individual keypoint.
 It implicitly provides keypoint repeatability \cite{repetability}, because the keypoints in non-repeatable areas would result in large reprojection errors.
 Therefore, other similarity measurements such as score differences \cite{keynet}, the cosine similarity \cite{r2d2} or the Kullbackleibler divergence \cite{sekd} are not necessary any more.